The Truth About Greenwashing in Cleaning Products

-Posted By: Tay Roberts
+Posted By: Meredith O'Connor

 |

-Posted On: 7/10/2025
+Posted On: 11/28/2025

-The definition of greenwashing is the practice of deliberately misrepresenting how environmentally friendly a product or company is.
+Greenwashing is the practice of deliberately misrepresenting how environmentally friendly a product or company is.
 Examples of greenwashing tactics include deceptive marketing strategies, using vague claims or terms like “natural” without substantiation, exaggerating sustainability efforts, or otherwise taking advantage of consumers' desire for products that minimize harm.

-Companies greenwashing isn’t new–and it’s not going away, either.
+Companies engaging in greenwashing isn’t new–and it’s not going away, either.
 A staggering 70% of companies in the U.S. and 58% of those globally admit to greenwashing.
 What’s driving it?
 A growing number of businesses are trying to cash in on consumers’ shift toward more responsible, eco-conscious products.

 And while it may be good for business in the short term, the long-term consequences of exposure well outweigh the risks.
 NIQ’s market study found that 77% of consumers will quit brands that are guilty of greenwashing.